virtuosoft-dev/qemu-debian/README.md

-# qemu-debian12
+# qemu-debian
-Cross architecture (AMD64/ARM64) Debian 12 QEMU base images with generous (2TB) disk space allocation.
+This repo is used to build cross architecture (AMD64/ARM64) Debian 12 QEMU base images and release them for download and general use or use in other projects.
+Within this repo you will find instructions and helper scripts to produced the zipped images (debian-arm64.zip and debian-amd64.zip) that are made available as assets in the release tab.
+Release version numbers correspond with the Debian release numbers.